Matthieu96Code/todo-list-testing/README.md

 # 📖 [to-do-list] <a name="about-project"></a>

-**to-do-list** is all about building simple To Do list app for adding and removing tasks from list using HTML, CSS, JavaScript and webpack.
+**to-do-list-testing** is about testing for functions add and remove for this App.

 ## 🛠 Built With <a name="built-with"></a>